steinrue/diplo_locus/README.md

 #                        Specify initial condition for computing likelihoods.
 #  --initFreq INITFREQ   Required when --init="initFreq".
 Specify the allele frequency when selection
 #                        started.
-#  --t0 T0               The time point (in generations) when selection starts.
-Default is the
+#  --t0 T0               The time point (in generations) when initial distribution is assumed and selection
-#                        earliest sampling time.
+#                        starts.
+Default is the first sampling time.
+IMPORTANT: This is interpreted the
+#                        same way as the specified sampling times.
+Thus, if --sample_times or --time_col
+#                        is used, this time is regular (forward), whereas with --sample_times_ago or
+#                        --time_ago_col, this is time before present (backward).
 #  --force_t0            Option to force implement a t0 later than the earliest samples.
 Data prior
 #                        to t0 will be ignored.
-#  --init_u01 INIT_U01   Specify forward mutation rate for the stationary distribution "statBeta".
+#  --init_u01 INIT_U01   Specify mutation rate allele 0 to allele 1 for the initial distribution "statBeta".
 #                        Default to be identical to u01.
-#  --init_u10 INIT_U10   Specify backward mutation rate for the stationary distribution.
-Default to
+#  --init_u10 INIT_U10   Specify mutation rate allele 1 to allele 0 for the initial distribution.
-#                        be identical to u10.
+#                        Default to be identical to u10.
 #
 #Optional Mode(s):
-#  --piecewise           Option to assume changing selection coefficients and choose the time period
-#                        when they vary (by the grid specified).
-If selected, user must provide an
+#  --piecewise           Assume different selection coefficients in different periods.
+If selected, user
-#                        additional text file, using "--specify_piece", to specify which period to
+#                        must provide additional text file, using "--specify_piece", to specify in which
-#                        vary [s].
+#                        period to vary [s] (and compute likelihooods on the given grid).
 #  --specify_piece SPECIFY_PIECE
-#                        Path and name to the helper file when "--piecewise" is selected.
-It should
+#                        Name of the file specifying selection periods when "--piecewise" is selected.
-#                        be tab-delimited with 4 columns, using "x" to indicate the coefficients to
+#                        It should be tab-delimited with 4 columns, using "x" instead of s1 and s2 to
-#                        vary in the matching time period: <from (forward gen#> <to (forward gen#> >
+#                        indicate the coefficients to vary in the respective time period:
-#                        <s1> <s2>
+#                        <from (forward gen#> <to (forward gen#> > <s1> <s2>
-#
 #Parameter Grids (specify s2 and [s1 | h]):
 #  --fix_s2 S2           Provide one or more fixed values for s_AA (fitness gain in homozygotes),
 #                        separated by comma (without space).